EENI Global Business School

 4. The two pillars of the digital single market: a free and open e-market

-5. Facilitating the on-line access to services and products across the EU
+5. Facilitating the on-line access to services and products across the European Union

 6. National barriers removal to the online operations

-The objectives of the subject “European Digital Single Market (EU)” are the following:
+The educational aims of the Subject “European Digital Single Market (EU)” are the following:

-1. To know the EU Electronic Commerce Directive
+1. To learn about EU Electronic Commerce Directive

 2. To understand the concept of the European Digital Single Market (EU)

-3. To analyze the advantages for the EU, countries, companies and citizens
+3. To analyze the advantages for the EU, countries, enterprises and citizens

 4. To evaluate the objectives and results of the European Single Market